daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 # Medications Book - an interview app (how-to)

 Hi.
-I have created thiw sample app generally for the purpose of the recruitment process.
-However I had a great fun doint it and I hope you will enjoy verifying it as well.
+I have created this sample app, generally for the purpose of the recruitment process.
+However I had a great fun doing this for the last 'a couple of' hours.
+And I hope you will enjoy verifying it as well.

-That's why I have created also this short 'how-to' document to make it easy for you to run and smoke-test it.
+That's why I have also created this short 'how-to' document to make it easy for you to run it and smoke-test it.

 So let's start.